 The bank of mum and dad

-Guy Rendell, Assistant Solicitor in the Private Client Department, and Graeme Fraser, Partner in the Family Department at Hunters discuss the ‘lowdown’ on parents helping children to buy property.
+Guy Rendell, Associate in the Private Client Department, and Graeme Fraser, Partner in the Family Department at Hunters discuss the ‘lowdown’ on parents helping children to buy property.

 With stagnant wages and high property prices, the so-called ‘Bank of Mum and Dad’ has become a major player in UK property transactions.
 As a result, advice is increasingly sought as to how such purchases should be structured from a tax and asset protection perspective.